SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/annotation.md

 Some classes of data can be "documented", this simply means attaching a link to a binary document (e.g. pdf) to the record.
 The assertion being made is "this binary file contains the content of that thing", as in "This is the PDF of that Source".

 ### Confidences
 Projects can create their own arbitrary levels of [Confidence](/models#confidence) (think data-quality) that they can use to annotate their data with.
-For example you might have a ConfidenceLevel "1 - Origin unknonw" or "B - Spelling check required".
-See [Confidences](/guide/Manula/customization#confidences) for more details.
+For example you might have a ConfidenceLevel "1 - Origin unknown" or "B - Spelling check required".
+See [Confidences](customization#confidences) for more details.